 - Documents showing joint ownership of cars, real property, or investments.

-- Tax returns filed jointly as a married couple showing both names (with the couple’s W-2s).
+- All Tax returns filed jointly as a married couple showing both names (with the couple’s W-2s).

 - Funeral plans or intended burial locations that involve or are close to a spouse.

 - Copies of bank statements from separate accounts and payment receipts showing that the spouses both contribute to financial responsibilities and payments.
 For example, bank statements from separate accounts could show that each spouse pays half of rent each month.